dldx/bijukaru/README.md

 - **Multiple Media Sources**: Switch between different content providers (This is Colossal, Astronomy Picture of the Day, Ukiyo-e.org, Guardian, Reddit, WikiArt)
 - **Content Categories**: Filter gallery content by categories (including popular artists for WikiArt)
+- **Search Functionality**: Search across all media sources using natural language queries (search is disabled by default, requires authentication token to account for LLM costs)
 - **Automatic Slideshow**: Images change automatically with a configurable interval (can be disabled)
 - **Visual Progress Bar**: Shows timing between slide transitions
 - **Image Prefetching**: Preloads upcoming images for smoother transitions